JereKuusela/valheim-infinity_tools/README.md

 Following parameters can be used in the command:

+- `<area>`: Includes the coordinate and size parameters for World Edit Commands.
+- `<place>`: Includes the coordinate parameters for World Edit Commands.
+- `<to>`: Includes the to and size parameters for World Edit Commands.
 - `<id>`: Id of the hovered object.
 - `<ignore>`: List of ignored ids.
 - `<x>`: X coordinate.